Heat and Heart Rate Zones: How Weather Can Affect Your Training HR

 A person running with a heart rate monitor.

-In particular, running in the heat and humidity can increase your heart rate.
-Humidity makes running in hot temperatures even more taxing on the body because when the moisture content of the air is higher, it feels hotter.
+Humidity makes running in high temperatures even more taxing on the body because when the moisture content of the air is higher, it feels hotter.

 “Exercise generates heat and increases our body temperature,” says Lato.
 “As your body temperature increases, whether from exercise, heat or a combination of both, your heart must work harder to increase circulation in an effort to cool down.”